 Mamm's Day Out is a quarterly program for breast cancer screening and education.
 In addition to mammography and education, blood work and take-home fecal immunochemical tests (FIT) are provided.

-Through four events in 2017, 63 attendees were screened free of charge leading to three biopsies performed and one breast cancer diagnosis.
+Through three events in 2018, 62 attendees were screened free of charge leading to four additional views, with two cleared and two pending from October.

 Body & Soul is a new program launched in August 2017.
 The program is a conversation presented at church youth groups led by an outreach program member and the church's youth minister.